Bird’s nest fungus from Kangaroo Is.

-An under-collected bird’s nest fungus from Kangaroo Island, Mycocalia denudata
+An under-collected bird’s nest fungus, Mycocalia denudata

 by Pam and David Catcheside